rajnish232/transynk/README.md

-# Transynk - Modern File Converter & Compressor
+# vastusphere - Modern File Converter & Compressor

 Transform any file format instantly with our privacy-first, modern file converter.
 Built with SvelteKit, featuring local WebAssembly processing, premium subscriptions, and a beautiful user interface.